 This contraction reduces movement and can be very painful.
 It can also affect the adjacent muscles, which creates more cramps, and so on.
 It can be a vicious cycle.

-The only way to alleviate this pain is to release the contraction so that the blood can flow normally again.
+The only way to treat this and alleviate this pain is to release the contraction.

 What are the causes of muscle cramps?

 Cramps can appear for many reasons, such as such as sedentary lifestyles and sitting or standing in the same position for long periods of time, as well as somatization (derived from stress or anxiety) and the following: